UBC-Thunderbots/Software/docs/firmware-architecture-and-design.md

 # App/IO Split
 The firmware is divided into `app` and `io` layers.
 * The `app` layer contains anything that is portable between all our robots and our simulator.
+Ex. the implementation of primitives in firmware, or our controllers for motion execution
-* The `io` layer contains everything below this.
+* The `io` layer contains everything above this, down to and including calls to libraries like `HAL` (`HAL` is a library that provides thin wrappers around hardware).
+Ex. the function that actually applies a wheel force or reads the encoders
 * The interface between these layers is the `FirmwareWorld` class, which represents an abstraction of the world from the perspective of the robot. **This is the only interface that the `app` layer should ever be able to use to access the outside world**.